-Our Critics are mistaken when they claim we do not use proper controls.
-We are committed to the scientific method, especially in laboratory experiments, including subject blindness, experimenter blindness, control groups, and blindness by those who analyse our data.
+Our critics are mistaken when they claim we do not use proper controls.
+We are committed to the scientific method, especially in laboratory experiments, including subject blindness, experimenter blindness, control groups, and blindness by those who analyze our data.

 Question: What are your standard double-blind and placebo controlled protocols?